Campus climate

 Campus climate refers to current dimensions of climate in the campus community in higher education institutions.
-According to the author, the dimensions of climate could refer to views, attitudes, psychology, behaviors, standards, perceptions and expectations.
+According to one definition offered by Jeni Hart and Jennifer Fellabaum, the dimensions of climate could refer to views, attitudes, psychology, behaviors, standards, perceptions and expectations.
 Campus community could refer to employees such as faculty, staff, administrators, and students, individually or as a group.
-Campus climate is often contrasted with 'campus culture'.
-While climate and culture are sometimes used interchangeably, some authors mention overlaps, while others define clear boundaries between the two.
+Campus climate is often contrasted with campus culture.
+While climate and culture are sometimes used interchangeably, some authors mention overlaps while others define clear boundaries between the two.

 Definitions and descriptions

 Huston Smith (1955) wrote that the "atmosphere" and "environment" of a college affects everyone that is a part of it, making an educational institute more than a group of students, employees and buildings.
 Early attempts at measuring campus climate (culture, atmosphere, environment) include assessments and indexes created by John L. Holland & Alexander Astin (1961), and George G. Stern & C. Robert Pace (1962).
 More recently, climate has been understood to represent an "immeasurable construct".
 Hart & Fellabaum (2008) studied 118 campus climate papers and identified a number of definitions and measurement efforts.

 Climate is a broad concept however often used in a narrower and more concentrated manner.
 Conceptual framework for campus climate has developed to include the history of the educational institute, capacity to handle diversity, and psychological and behavioral climate.